 Recently I came up with a react native app which needs to integrate AWS GraphQL.
 Its actually provided with AWS App Sync and a very convenient way if you want a quick pub-sub.
 The problem was I had to do mutations as a background asynchronous process and wanted to update the app state from that.
 When I went through the documents I found the AWSAppSyncClient which is an Apollo Client.
 Although it was promising the react native examples were more focusing towards react or react-native Components which was really making a mess.
 Read more “Use AWS GraphQL for React Native Message App”

-In this post, I would like to share a modular architecture for APIs created with express.js.
+In this post, I would like to share a Modular Approach to create API generated with express.js.
 The modular approach which discussed here is having a module which can perform each and every task relevant to the API.
 It has following features.
-Read more “A Modular Approach to create APIs using Express.js and Node.js”
+Read more “A Modular Approach to create API using Express.js and Node.js”

-This guide will take you through on how to create a web app with node.js + express.js and in a babel environment.
+This guide will take you through on how to use nodemon to build api which is simply to create a web app with node.js + express.js in a babel environment.
 Often we need to use babel to increase readability of our code.
 And nodemon was used to watch and re-build the project and serve it consistently.
-Read more “babel + express.js + node.js + nodemon to build a node.js API with hot reloading”
+Read more “babel + express.js + node.js + nodemon to build API with hot reloading”

 I wanted to test the neo4j database access using a data source defined in Wildfly server.
 I used Wildfly 10.1.0 release.
 I wanted to use the driver with bolt protocol to observe the performance when using it.
 Read more “How to create a neo4j BoltDriver Datasource and connect it with a web app”